Public Release Copy

 Situation Assessment

-Each of these locations sits along routes connecting major exporters with major industrial economies.
-Their importance is amplified by the fact that the global system still depends on reliable, affordable movement across them.
+Each of these locations sits along routes connecting major energy exporters with major industrial economies.

-These chokepoints have historically remained open because the global economy depended upon stability.
-But the international environment is changing.
-Shipping lanes are increasingly discussed in military, financial, and coercive terms rather than merely commercial ones.
+These chokepoints have historically remained open because the global economic system depended upon stability.
+But the international environment is shifting.

-• increased military signaling around the Strait of Hormuz
+• increased military patrols around the Strait of Hormuz

-• persistent instability affecting Red Sea shipping lanes
+• instability affecting shipping lanes in the Red Sea

 • rising geopolitical tension across the Indo-Pacific